SolidLao/SolidLao/README.md

 You can find more about me in my [website](https://solidlao.github.io/)

-💬 Feel free to reach out to me: jiale@cs.cornell.edu
+💬 Feel free to reach out: jiale@cs.cornell.edu

 <!--
 **SolidLao/SolidLao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.